 SARS Originates in China, Jumps to Hong Kong

 SARS jumped from mainland China to Hong Kong in February 2003 when Liu Jianlun, a medical professor from Guangdong who unknowingly had SARS, checked into Room 911 at Hong Kong's Metropole Hotel.
 The 64-year-old professor soon became sick from the illness and went to the hospital, where he died within two weeks.
 But during his short stay at the hotel, he unwittingly infected several other guests.
 Those people then took SARS with them to Singapore, Toronto and Hanoi.
 (The hotel has since renamed Room 911 because of the stigma.)

-“It’s a remarkable story, and it also identifies an issue which was clearly identified as a problem in 2003,” Monto says.
+“It’s a remarkable story, and it also identifies an issue that was clearly identified as a problem in 2003,” Monto says.
 “And that is that there were what we call ‘superspreaders’—people who seem to infect a lot of other people.”
 Scientists still don’t understand the biological reason why some infected people spread illness more than others do in the same situation, but they were a major factor in the spread of SARS.

 “The other very important characteristic of SARS was the association or the particular problem of hospital-based infections, healthcare worker infections,” Monto says.
 “And this was a manifestation of the fact that sick patients and particularly very sick patients shed a lot of virus into the environment.”
 During the SARS outbreak, medical professionals like Dr. Liu were at an increased risk of passing the illness to people outside of hospitals.